geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 - address (ch.bfs.gebaeude_wohnungs_register with EGID or use prefix 'addresse', 'adresse', 'indirizzo', 'address' without EGID)
 - parcel (use prefix "parcel", "parzelle", "parcelle" or "parcella" in your requests to filter out other origins)

+Prefix filtering cannot be combined with parameter "origins".

 The attribute "geom_st_box2d" is in CH1903 / LV03 (EPSG:21781) reference system and represents the bounding box of the associated geometry.
 The weight is dynamically computed according to the search text that is provided.